- Making Spaces for Growing Places

 - Housing delivery test action plan

-The Housing and Planning Act includes a provision introducing a statutory register of brownfield land suitable for housing development.
-Each local authority is responsible for compiling and publishing the register for its area, and updating it at least every year.
-The government believes that this will "increase transparency for developers and communities" and help to encourage investment in local areas.
+Under the Housing and Planning Act, we must keep a register of brownfield land suitable for housing development and update it at least once a year.
+The government believes this will "increase transparency for developers and communities" and encourage investment in local areas.

-The register is solely concerned with brownfield sites suitable for housing development of at least five dwellings and, in our judgment, able to be developed within the next fifteen years or so.
+The register only includes brownfield sites suitable for development of at least five homes, which we think can be developed in around the next fifteen years.

 Choice of sites on the register

-Part 1 of the register includes a high proportion of the sites which are proposed to be allocated by Making Spaces for Growing Places (MSGP), the Council's land allocations and development management policies development plan document (DPD), which was submitted to the Minister of Housing, Communities and Local Government on 12 April 2019, and is currently undergoing an Examination in Public (public enquiry).
-This in turn has been informed by a Housing Supply Topic Paper which also serves as a 2019 Strategic Housing Land Availability Assessment (SHLAA) Update, and take account of all available sources of information about the availability and suitability of land for housing, including the call for sites carried out in the autumn of 2015 and the opportunity to nominate sites in responding to draft MSGP.
+Part 1 of the register includes a number of sites which we are proposing to allocate in Making Spaces for Growing Places (MSGP), our land allocations, and development management policies development plan document (DPD).
+This was submitted to the Minister of Housing, Communities and Local Government on 12 April 2019.
+It is currently undergoing an Examination in Public (public enquiry).

 Additional information included in the register

-Three additional columns have been added to indicate whether the site is allocated, or proposed to be allocated, in a statutory development plan, the allocation reference where applicable, and if allocated, whether for housing or mixed use.
+Three columns have been added to show whether the site is allocated, or if we are proposing to allocate it in a statutory development plan, the allocation number of the site in that plan, and if the site is allocated for housing or mixed use.
 Development Plans in place or proposed for Gateshead are on this website.

 The Register and map